fhempy/fhempy/FHEM/bindings/python/fhempy/lib/xiaomi_tokens/README.md

 set xiaomi_tokens get_tokens
 ```

+Reload the page with F5 to display the newly created readings with tokens.

 Username and password are NOT saved.
 They are just used once in memory to retrieve the tokens.
 Tokens are displayed in the readings.